 They say non-verbal communication is 90% of communication, and only 3% is your words.
 There is a lot of communication that we all do that isn’t necessarily our words.
 If you’re working with individuals with intellectual or developmental disabilities, you need to be presuming competence regardless of whether or not they’re speaking to you.
 It’s also vital to provide non-speakers enough time to get their thoughts across.
 We need to honor all speech as a valid form of communication, whether it’s with an app, sign, or gesture.

-From an accessibility standpoint, what needs to change for nonspeaking individuals to integrate into the community fully?
+From an accessibility standpoint, what needs to change for nonspeaking individuals to be fully included within the community?

 I think that the acceptance of neurodivergent people is essential.
 The bigger umbrella piece to this conversation is embracing neurodivergence and not seeing it as a disability necessarily but as a difference.
 I think education is always a big step towards change-making.
 Once you start understanding something more, then you’ll see change.